kb-dk/MerMEId/trunk/USING_DOCKER.md

 ## 4. Make docker image

-Now you should be able to everything in one go by running the shell script
+Now you should be able to everything in one go by running the shell script.
+It does a little more than just running a docker build.

 [./build-docker-image.sh](./trunk/build-docker-image.sh)